Sara Cockerill

-Dame Sara Elizabeth Cockerill, DBE (born 7 November 1968) is a British High Court judge.
+Dame Sara Elizabeth Cockerill (born 7 November 1968) is a British Lady Justice of Appeal and Deputy Head of Civil Justice.

 Early life and education

 Cockerill was born in Weston-super-Mare, England and was educated at Lady Eleanor Holles School, funded by the Assisted Places Scheme.
 She studied at St Anne's College, Oxford and completed a first-class BA in jurisprudence in 1989.
 She was an Eldon Scholar in 1990.

 Career

 In 1990, Cockerill was called to the bar at Lincoln's Inn, and practised at the bar from Essex Court Chambers and Four Essex Court, specialising in commercial law and compelled evidence.
 She took silk in 2011 and served as a deputy High Court judge from 2016 to 2017.
 Having been from 2011 a contributor to the White Book, she has been a member of its senior editorial board since 2020.
 She wrote Compelled Evidence in Civil Proceedings in 2011.

 In addition to legal publications, Cockerill has written books on medieval history, including Eleanor of Castile: the Shadow Queen in 2014 and Eleanor of Aquitaine: Queen of France and England, Mother of Empires in 2019.